ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+9.28.2022
+- I signed up fro Dev.to and Twitter today.
+I did so as a recommendation from an accidental LinkedIn connection.
+I was so eager to network I didn't realize that he was also on the job hunt.
+Fortunately, he was kind enough to offer me job hunting advice.
+He told me my portfolio was solid and more than enough to get contract work.
+Very good news.

 9.27.2022
 - Worked on learning C++ today.
 I'm also looking at part-time and contract work.
 I want this so bad.